klharp/Matplotlib/README.md

 <img src="images/pie_py.png" alt="Summary Stats" width="552" height="316">

-##  Capomulin, Ramicane, Infubinol, and Ceftamin quartiles and IQR and outlier information.
+##  Capomulin, Ramicane, Infubinol, and Ceftamin quartiles and IQR and outlier information

 * The interquartile range of Tumor Volume for Capomulin is: 7.781863460000004
 * The values below 20.70456164999999 could be outlier for Capomulin